 Personally, we are not a fan of this limitation.
 In our experience, having trained multiple public safety agencies on drone integration, there are simply too many buttons and knobs that can accidentally be bumped.
-Therefore, it has always been our recommendation to clients to use the Inspire 2 remotes, which removed those issues and was more than capable of handling the clients specific applications for law enforcement and fire departments.
-This will no longer the an option moving forward and that’s unfortunate..
+Therefore, it has always been our recommendation to clients to use the Inspire 2 remotes, which removed those issues and was more than capable of handling the client’s specific applications for law enforcement and fire departments.
+This will no longer be an option moving forward and that’s unfortunate..

-Don’t get us wrong, we feel the new Cendense S remote is a robust piece of equipment and is well constructed, and the having the new OcuSync 2 options are great.
-However, losing the option to choose a remote that better fits our clients needs, is, well, a step backward in our opinion.
+Don’t get us wrong, we feel the new Cendense S remote is a robust piece of equipment and is well constructed, and having the new OcuSync 2 options are great.
+However, losing the option to choose a remote that better fits our clients’ needs, is, well, a step backward in our opinion.

 There’s a lot of clients out there that have been hesitant to use DJI because they’re afraid the collected drone data is not secure and could get into the wrong hands and/or information being sent back to China.

 DJI has heard the concerns and has made some updates to address those concerns.
-The first thing they changes within the OcuSync 2 is adding a 256-bit encryption.
+The first thing they change within the OcuSync 2 is adding 256-bit encryption.
 This is a big Improvement for that will ease many users that are worried about their data being stolen out of the sky.

 The second new feature DJI introduced, is ‘Local Data Mode‘ and is also available for older drones, This feature allows you to prevent the drone from connecting to the internet and stop it from transmitting data.

-For agencies such as law enforcement, that have sensitive data, the 256-bit encryption is a great improvement for data security while it’s in the air and ‘Local Data Mode‘ keeps it from transmitting online and going back to China.
+For agencies such as law enforcement, that have sensitive data, the 256-bit encryption is a great improvement for data security while it’s in the air, and ‘Local Data Mode‘ keeps it from transmitting online and going back to China.